Save the Date! Monday, September 14, 6:30-10 p.m. at beautiful Julep Farms in Dillard, GA

 And that is how Humanity® of Rabun County met Allison and Daniel.
 Finding affordable American with Disabilities Act (ADA) homes is not an easy task in Rabun County.
 The two had already purchased land for their home.
 However, the costs of building such a specialized home were out of reach.
 Between her part-time job and medical needs and his job at the Sheriff’s Department, they couldn’t swing it.

 But Habitat Rabun could help make it happen.
 Allison and Daniel applied and were accepted as the 2020 homeowner recipients.
 Their land (which was deeded over to Habitat Rabun before the build began) was cleared at the beginning of 2020.
 Then, COVID hit.
-And, the build site has been pretty much untouched.
-Normally the house is well underway by summer.
-COVID changed everything.
+Our build is months behind schedule.

 “Like so many, COVID has drastically impacted our funding at Habitat Rabun.
 Normally, we count on the proceeds from our ReStore to pay for one-quarter of each Habitat home.
 This year, ReStore has been closed for four months!
 That is a huge shortfall for us to make up.
 Also, ADA homes cost more to build, about 30 percent more,” explained Habitat President Pat Stueck.
 “Habitat believes in homes and communities.
 More than ever, we need our community to join us any way they can to ensure this home is built.”